jin/rules_maven/README.md

 The repository rule then..

-1. creates one repository for each top level artifact
-1. creates a BUILD file for each repository
+1. creates the repository "@maven"
 1. symlinks the transitive artifacts from the central cache to the repository's directory in the output_base
-1. creates java_import/aar_import for each transitive artifact (including the top level one), and their respective deps matching the `<dependencies>` element in the artifact's POM file.
+1. creates a single BUILD file with `java_import`/`aar_import` targets for each transitive artifact (including the top level ones), and their respective deps matching the `<dependencies>` element in the artifact's POM file.

-The `artifact` macro used in the BUILD file translates the artifact fully qualified name to the label of the top level `java_import`/`aar_import` target in the repository.
+The `artifact` macro used in the BUILD file translates the artifact fully qualified name to the label of the top level `java_import`/`aar_import` target in the `@maven` repository.

 For example, the generated BUILD file for `com.google.inject:guice:4.0` looks like this: